 In certain circumstances, the estate cannot be distributed for six months after Letters Probate or Letters of Administration are obtained.
 Those are:

-- dependants of the deceased may have a claim pursuant to The Dependents' Relief Act, 1996 because the will did not make adequate arrangements for their support.
-Dependents include legal, common law or same-sex spouse; children under the age of 18 years; or children over the age of 18 years who by reason of physical or mental disability are not able to support themselves; and
+- dependants of the deceased may have a claim pursuant to The Dependants' Relief Act, 1996 because the will did not make adequate arrangements for their support.
+Dependants include legal, common law or same-sex spouse; children under the age of 18 years; or children over the age of 18 years who by reason of physical or mental disability are not able to support themselves; and

 - a legal, common law or same-sex spouse who was not named as the sole beneficiary of the estate may apply for a division of the family property after the death of the other spouse.